 - Review the evidence against you and make sure the charges are accurate.

-- Where applicable, request a Section 10 on your behalf, which means that you are guilty but do not get a criminal conviction
+- Where applicable, request a section 10 dismissal or conditional release order on your behalf, which means that you are guilty but do not get a criminal conviction

 - Speak to the magistrate for you and request a lenient sentence.